Bogotá: Geography

 Bogotá is located in the southeastern part of the Bogotá savanna (Sabana de Bogotá) at an average altitude of 2640 m above sea level.
 The Bogotá savanna is popularly called "savannah" (sabana), but constitutes actually a high plateau in the Andes mountains, part of an extended region known as the Altiplano Cundiboyacense, which literally means "high plateau of Cundinamarca and Boyacá".
 Bogotá is the largest city in the world at its elevation; there is no urban area that is both higher and more populous than Bogotá.

 In the extreme south of Bogotá's District, the world's largest continuous paramo ecosystem can be found; Sumapaz Páramo in the locality Sumapaz.
 The Bogotá River running NE-SW crosses the sabana, forming Tequendama Falls (Salto del Tequendama) to the south.
-Tributary rivers form valleys with flourishing villages, whose economy is based on agriculture, livestock raising and artisanal production.
+Tributary rivers form valleys with villages, whose economy is based on agriculture, livestock raising and artisanal production.

 The sabana is bordered to the east by the Eastern Cordillera of the Andes mountain range.
-The Eastern Hills, which limit city growth, run from south to north, and form east of the center the Guadalupe and Monserrate mountains.
-The western city limit is the Bogotá River.
+The Eastern Hills, which limit city growth, run from south to north, forming east of the downtown the Guadalupe and Monserrate mountains.
+The western city limit is Bogotá River.
 The Sumapaz Paramo (moorland) borders the south and to the north Bogotá extends over the plateau up to the towns of Chía and Sopó.

 Most of the wetlands in the Bogotá region have disappeared.
 They covered nearly 50,000 hectares in the 1960s, compared to only 727 in 2019, for a disappearance rate of 98%.

 Climate

-Bogotá has a subtropical highland climate (Köppen Cfb bordering on Csb).
+Bogotá features a subtropical highland climate with uniform precipitation (Köppen: Cfb, Trewartha: Cfll).
 The average temperature is 14.5 °C, varying from 6 to 19 C on sunny days to 10 to 18 C on rainy days.
 Dry and rainy seasons alternate throughout the year.
 The driest months are December, January, July and August.
 The warmest month is March, bringing a maximum of 19.7 C. The coolest nights occur in January, with an average of 7.6 C in the city; fog is very usual in early morning, 220 days per year, whilst clear sky sunny full days are quite unusual.

 The official highest temperature recorded within the city limits is 30.0 °C, and the lowest temperature recorded is −7.1 °C, both at the Guaymaral Airport.

 The rainiest months are April, May, September, October, and November, in which typical days are mostly overcast, with low clouds and some winds, bringing maximum temperatures of 18 °C and lows of 7 °C.

-Because of its low latitude and high altitude, Bogotá has an average of 12 daylight hours and 11+ ultraviolet radiation year-round.